Accessibility Testing

 AODA stands for Accessibility for Ontarians with Disabilities Act.
 AODA compliance in Ontario is a provincial regulation in the state, established in 2005.
 The goal of the AODA is to make Ontario fully accessible for people with disabilities by 2025.
 It requires organizations to meet specific accessibility standards to remove and prevent barriers for people with disabilities and follow AODA compliance.
 These AODA standards cover areas such as customer service, transportation, information and communication, and employment.

-The AODA also demands organizations to develop an accessibility program that summarizes how they will identify, remove, and prevent barriers for the disabled.
-In 2021, the AODA mandated that all public sector organizations must be compliant by law.
-This includes government ministries, municipalities, universities and colleges, hospitals, school boards, etc. In addition to these requirements, AODA laws provide enforcement standards, including penalties or prosecution if an organization fails to comply with its obligations under the Act.
+The AODA also demands that organisations develop an accessibility program that summarises how they will identify, remove, and prevent barriers for the disabled.
+In 2021, the AODA mandated that all public sector organisations must be compliant by law.
+This includes government ministries, municipalities, universities and colleges, hospitals, school boards, etc. In addition to these requirements, AODA laws provide enforcement standards, including penalties or prosecution if an organisation fails to comply with its obligations under the Act.

 What is a Disability According to AODA?